your feet every morning and evening. This is the most important part of your

 Wash your feet daily.
 Post

-steps for proper foot-washing in your bathroom.
+the steps for proper foot-washing in your bathroom.
 Refer

 to the steps when you wash your feet so that proper foot-washing becomes a